Chanel crowns Paris Fashion Week post-virus comeback - ExBulletin

 Chanel crowns Paris Fashion Week post-virus comeback

-PARIS Chanel led Paris Fashion Week to its final day with a runway show that illustrated how designers and the people they dress want to look to the future with optimism.
+PARIS – Chanel led Paris Fashion Week to its final day with a show that illustrated how designers and the people they dress want to look to the future with optimism.

 Fashion is said to be a mirror of our times – and the spring-summer collections featured here were sexy, vibrant and cheerful despite, or perhaps because of, the coronavirus pandemic.

-The parade took place Tuesday evening in front of an uncluttered audience in an annex of the Eiffel Tower, but the place had nothing to do with the pandemic.
+The parade took place Tuesday in front of a small audience in an annex of the Eiffel Tower, but the place had nothing to do with the pandemic.
 The usual site, the Grand Palais, is being renovated for the Paris 2024 Olympic Games.

 American actress Kristen Stewart got up late to the Parisian mainstay parade wearing a pink Chanel skirt suit.
 The French-American model-actress Lily-Rose Depp also showed up for Chanel.

-Here are some highlights of the last day of the ready-to-wear collections, including Louis Vuitton:
+Here are some highlights from the last day of the ready-to-wear collections, including Louis Vuitton:

 Suitably enough for a paparazzi-themed show, a group of frenzied guardians rushed Stewart late to take his place.
 The guests had to look twice to see who the late guest was because the “Twilight” star looked almost unrecognizable.
 The actress, ambassador Chanel, sported a chic blonde beehive for her latest role as Princess Diana in “Spencer,” which was partly filmed in Paris and slated for a November release.